HOW TO TRANSFORM A COAT CLOSET INTO STORAGE CLOSET

 This is the time of year, with chilly temps, when I love to watch a Rom-Com movie and clean closets.
-Except, this particular weekend I made the decision to create a storage closet from an entry coat closet.
+Except, this particular weekend I made the decision to transform our coat closet (entry closet) to a more functional and practical storage closet.

-It was time to relocate and/or organize the contents of our entry hall coat closet to a more useful storage closet.
+It was time to relocate and/or organize the contents of our entry hall coat closet into a more useful storage closet.

 The only storage is what is in the kitchen.
-This storage closet from coat closet makeover was in the works for years and once it made it to this list the plan was already in motion.
+This storage closet from coat closet makeover was in the works for years.

 When guests arrive thru the front door there are two choices; to go up a flight of stairs or to go down a flight of stairs to the basement.

 The basement also includes the garage entry door.